halilozel1903/RGBtoHexColorConverter/README.md

 ## RGB to hex conversion

-Kırmızı, yeşil ve mavi renk değerlerini onluktan onaltıya dönüştürün. <br>
+Convert the red, green, and blue color values from decimal to hexadecimal. <br>
-Kırmızı, yeşil ve mavi togather: RRGGBB'nin 3 hex değerini birleştirin. <br>
+Red, green and blue togather: Combine 3 hexes of RRGGBB. <br>

 <img src = "pic2.png" width=350>